![]() |

 Online registration for Synod Assembly will open no later

-than 60 days before the assembly convenes Scroll down for
+than 60 days before the assembly convenes.
+Be sure to also

 Voting members fall into two classes: clergy and laity.